feludwig/pgsql-omt-schema/README.md

 Lower-zoom tiles contain data that changes rarely so they don't need to be rendered live.

-These lower zoom tiles also need to query a lot of data and so take longer to generate than is comfortable to view.
+These lower zoom tiles also need to query a lot of data and so take multiple seconds per tile to generate, this is not comfortable for viewing.

 `python3 mktiles.py 'dbname=gis port=5432' {z} {x} {y} {/path/to/file/cache}`

 ## Options

-* `python3 run.py 'dbname=... user=...' --print` will just print the compiled template and not run anything (Though it will connect to the database and crash if that fails)
+* `python3 run.py 'dbname=... ' --print` will just print the compiled template and not run anything (Though it will connect to the database to read which columns exist or not)

-* `python3 run.py 'dbname=... user=...' --index` **Work in progress, not yet functional** will compile the template, and generate indexes on the database for speeding up lookup times during rendering.
-Warning: this will use some space in the database, and re-running will regenerate indexes from start.
+* `python3 run.py 'dbname=... ' --index` will compile the template
+and generate indexes on the database for speeding up lookup times during rendering.
+Re-running will skip exising indexes (use `--index-drop` before to delete them).
+Info: this will use some space in the database.

 # Contours

-Not the omt schema, but still a rich addition to any map: elevation represented as same-elevation contour lines.
+Not the omt schema, but still a rich addition to any map: elevation, represented as same-elevation contour lines.

-## Motivation

 On a just somewhat related note: The `contours-function.sql` creates a `pg_tileserv` compatible sql function that returns data from a contours lines database ([setup guide](https://wiki.openstreetmap.org/wiki/Contour_relief_maps_using_mapnik#The_PostGIS_approach)).
-The supplied `contours.json` is a simple style for that, adapted from the `contours.xml` in the guide.
+The supplied [`contours.json`](contours.json) is a simple style for that, adapted from the `contours.xml` in the guide.

 ## Javascript